-Since inception, the Company has generated recurring losses as well as negative operating cash flows and reported a net loss of \$30,668 and \$55,711 for the three and six months ended June 30, 2022, respectively.
-As of June 30, 2022, the Company had an accumulated deficit of \$442,500.
+Since inception, the Company has generated recurring losses as well as negative operating cash flows, which has resulted in a net loss of \$25,103 for the three-month period ended March 31, 2022.
+As of March 31, 2022, the Company has an accumulated deficit of \$411,832.
 Management expects to continue to incur additional substantial losses in the foreseeable future as a result of research and development activities.
-The Company has historically funded its operations primarily through equity or debt financings.
+The Company has funded its operations primarily through equity or debt financings.

-Total cash and cash equivalents on hand as of June 30, 2022 was \$65,010.
+The Company plans to continue funding its operations and capital funding needs through a combination of private equity offerings, debt financing, revenue and other sources.
+Total cash and cash equivalents on hand as of March 31, 2022 was \$8,211.
 The Company's condensed consolidated financial statements have been prepared on a going-concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-The Company has reviewed the relevant conditions and events surrounding its ability to continue as a going concern including among others: historical losses, projected future results, including the effects of COVID-19, cash requirements for the upcoming year, funding capacity, net working capital, total stockholders' equity and future access to capital.
-Although the Company has incurred recurring losses each year since its inception, the Company expects its cash and cash equivalents will be able to fund its operations for at least the next twelve months.
+The Company has reviewed the relevant conditions and events surrounding its ability to continue as a going concern including among others: historical losses, projected future results, including the effects of COVID-19, cash requirements for the upcoming year, funding capacity, net working capital, total stockholders' deficit and future access to capital.